Thursday, August 22, 2024

 We celebrate that moment every year on March 25th, the Solemnity of the Annunciation of the Lord.
 That's coming up again in this New Year 2024, just next March 25th.
 Happy Feast Day!

-Allow me to close with a suggestion.
 All the above being true, you can continue to be "in communion" with your departed loved one in the spirit, that is, deep within yourself.
 We're talking about deeper than feelings, deeper than thoughts, way down deep at the centre of who you are, where God comes to be with you... it's in that place that we taste the goodness of God, that we know we are loved, that we know we are united to those we love and can never be separated from them... regardless of how we may "feel".
+Allow me to close with a suggestion: let's "practice the communion of saints".

 This "communion of saints" is too deep, too mysterious to capture or put into words, really, and our mind cannot grasp it nor control it, but we can gently allow ourselves to enter into it.
 It is the Holy Spirit who carries us there and who instills divine peace into us, no matter what may be going on up on the surface of our awareness... loss, grief, fear, regrets, guilt, anxiety, concern, desperation... and all sorts of "negative" thoughts and emotions... or even the positive ones... peace, love, hope, faith, consolation, joy, enthusiasm....
 All of these of which we "are aware" happen, we could say, "on the surface" of our lives.
 God "moves" within our soul "in the depths".